-The Disability Accommodations Specialist provides careful evaluation of the special needs program and accommodating needs of students with disabilities.
-The specialist conducts related counseling and support for the student, and offer professional guidance for staff and faculty on the accommodations and adjustments to program design and facilities required to serve the student appropriately.
+The Disability Accommodations Specialist provides a careful evaluation of the special needs program and accommodating needs of students with disabilities.
+The specialist conducts related counseling and support for the student and offers professional guidance for staff and faculty on the accommodations and adjustments to program design and facilities required to serve student appropriately.
 The specialist coordinates with other NTU counselors to address and case staff clientele to monitor progress and/or make necessary adjustments in accommodations.
 The specialist also conducts referrals to appropriate agencies as deemed necessary.

-Students Accommodations for Disabilities: NTU is committed to meeting the specific needs of students with disabilities and complies with the provisions of the Americans with Disabilities Act (ADA) of 1990 (42 U.S.C.12102) and Section 504 of the Rehabilitation Act of 1973.
+Accommodations for Students with Disabilities: NTU is committed to meeting the specific needs of students with disabilities and complies with the provisions of the Americans with Disabilities Act (ADA) of 1990 (42 U.S.C.12102) and Section 504 of the Rehabilitation Act of 1973.
 In general, the term "individual with a disability" means an individual with any disability (as defined in Sec.
 3 of the Americans with Disabilities Act of 1990 (42 U.S.C.
 12102).
-Students are responsible to self-identify and discuss their disability and special needs in order to receive reasonable accommodations. receive To reasonable accommodations, the student must register with the special needs specialist at the beginning of the semester.
-Documentation verifying the type of disability will be required by a medical professional or a state licensed diagnostician and must be made available to the specialist.
+Students are responsible to self-identify and discuss their disability and special needs reasonable to receive accommodations.
+To receive reasonable accommodations, the student must register with the special needs specialist at the beginning of the semester.
+Documentation verifying the type of disability will be required by a medical professional or a state-licensed diagnostician and must be made available to the specialist.
 To request accommodations, contact the special needs specialist at (505) 387-7396.